 Lisa has a diverse litigation practice representing a variety of clients in state and federal courts across the country.
-Lisa’s practice includes complex commercial class actions, securities fraud, energy and natural resource litigation, pharmaceutical litigation, and business and commercial disputes.
+Lisa’s practice includes complex commercial class actions, personal injury, securities fraud, energy and natural resource litigation, pharmaceutical litigation, and business and commercial disputes.

-Lisa was one of the lead members of the trial team in the firm’s representation of the State of Oklahoma in the first trial in the country against opioid manufacturers for their role in creating the opioid crisis.
+Lisa was also one of the lead members of the trial team in the firm’s representation of the State of Oklahoma in the first trial in the country against opioid manufacturers for their role in creating the opioid crisis.
 The firm’s representation of the State of Oklahoma in opioid litigation led to over $900 million in settlements.

 Lisa also has successfully represented institutional investors in securities litigation against large financial institutions resulting in the recovery of hundreds of millions for investors.

 Born and raised in New York, Lisa obtained her undergraduate degree from the University of Michigan and received her law degree from the University of Texas School of Law.
 At UT Law, Lisa was a member of the International Law Journal and studied international law in Chile and Argentina.

 Lisa is admitted to practice in all state courts in Texas, New York and Oklahoma.